Eszti/tuw-nlp/tuw_nlp/sem/hrg/Documentation.md

 First, we try to find a top estimate for our system in order to validate our concept.

-Our system on the 23rd of Oct.
-2024:

 ### Train a grammar

  We [train](steps/train/train.py) a hyperedge replacement [grammar](pipeline/output/grammar) (HRG) using the [lsoie dataset](https://github.com/Jacobsolawetz/large-scale-oie/tree/master/dataset_creation/lsoie_data) on the triplet induced sub-graphs of the UD graph of a sentence.
 We create one rule per word and use the nonterminals `S`, `A`, `P` and `X` (no label).

-We [create](steps/train/hrg.py) different cuts of this grammar using the top 100, 200 and 300 rules by keeping the original distribution of nonterminals and norming the weighs per nonterminal.

-#### Run the whole train pipeline

 ```bash
 # Get the data